besartelezi/challenge-symfony-mvc/README.md

 I will be following along those steps in order to understand how Symfony works a bit better.
 Once that's done, I will **DEMOLISH** the task given to us by the coaches with my newfound Symfony Powers!!

+I do want to say that the Symfony documentation is one of, if not the best, documentation I ever had the honour of laying my eyes on!
+So making that documentation even easier to understand is damn near impossible!
+Nonetheless, I will keep writing everything in my own words 'cuz that's just how I be learning cuz.

 ### Creating a page: Route and Controller
 I started out by creating a "Controller" class with a "controller" method inside of it.
 This was placed in the <code>src/controller</code> folder.